chipitaps/fred-scraper/README.md

 ## Frequently Asked Questions

 **Q: How does it work?**
-A: FRED Scraper collects economic data series from the Federal Reserve Economic Data (FRED) database.
-Simply enter your search query or series ID, and the tool automatically retrieves all matching economic data series with complete metadata.
+A: This tool collects economic data series from the Federal Reserve Economic Data (FRED) database.
+Simply enter your search query, and the tool automatically retrieves all matching economic data series with complete metadata.

 **Q: How accurate is the data?**
 A: All data comes directly from the Federal Reserve Economic Data (FRED) database, ensuring accuracy and reliability.
 The data is updated regularly and matches what you would find on the FRED website.